-Tinker Air Force Base located in Midwest City is Oklahoma's largest employer with about 24,000 employees, including 8,000 military.
-Within Tinker's 5,033 acres is an economic impact of about $2.8 billion.
+Tinker Air Force Base located in Midwest City is Oklahoma's single largest employer with about 26,000 employees, including 8,000 military.
+Tinker's footprint is 5,424 acres which has an economic impact of about $3.6 billion.
 The largest component of Tinker is the Oklahoma City Air Logistics Center that provides depot maintenance, management expertise, product support and supply chain management as well as installation, services and information support.
 Tinker is also home to six major Department of Defense, Air Force and Navy activities with critical national defense missions.

 Oil and Gas

 Oklahoma has a long history in the energy industry with the first year of oil production in 1891.
-When Oklahoma became a state in 1907, it ranked first in oil production in the United States.
-The oil and gas industry is an important source of employment in Oklahoma.
-Carter and Stephens County, both located in Oklahoma's Fourth Congressional District (along with OK County) are most aided economically by the energy industry.
+In fact, when Oklahoma became a state in 1907, it ranked first in oil production in the United States.
+The oil and gas industry remains an important source of employment in Oklahoma.
+Carter and Stephens counties, both located in the Fourth District (along with Oklahoma county), are most aided economically by the energy industry.

 World's First School of Petroleum Geology

-According to the 2012 U.S. Census, Oklahoma's Fourth Congressional District is the home to more than 13,200 farms across approximately 5 million acres of land.
-Winter wheat, hay, corn for grain, peanuts and pecans are Oklahoma's top crops.
-Oklahoma rank's 2nd in the nation in the production of winter wheat, 8th in the production of pecans, 1st in the production of rye, 7th in the production of grain sorghum, 7th in peanuts, 25th in peaches and 11th in watermelon.
-Oklahoma also is a large producer of cattle, ranking 5th in the nation.
-Oklahoma beef cattle, hogs and sheep produce 3.22 billion pounds of meat per year.
+According to the 2012 U.S. Census of Agriculture, the Fourth District is the home to more than 13,200 farms across approximately 5 million acres of land.
+Rye, winter wheat, pecans, sorghum and peanuts are some of Oklahoma's foremost crops.
+Oklahoma ranks 1st in the nation in the production of rye, 3rd in the nation in the production of winter wheat, 6th in the production of pecans, 6th in the production of grain sorghum, 7th in peanuts and 12th in watermelon.
+Our state is also a large producer of cattle and ranks 5th in the nation; hog and cattle production in Oklahoma totals 3.3 billion pounds per year.

 Chickasaw National Recreation Area

-Chickasaw National Recreation Area, a unit of the National Park System, was established in 1906 to provide for the protection of it's unique recreational, cultural and natural resources, including springs, streams, lakes, hiking trails and historic structures.
-From prehistoric times to the present, access to the combination of cool water, mineral springs, cool breezes, shade, and wildlife has created at Chickasaw National Recreation Area an experience that sets it apart from the surrounding environment.
+Chickasaw National Recreation Area, a unit of the National Park System, was established in 1906 to provide for the protection of its unique recreational, cultural and natural resources--including springs, streams, lakes, hiking trails and historic structures.
+From prehistoric times to the present, access to the combination of cool water, mineral springs, cool breezes, shade and wildlife has created an experience that sets it apart from the surrounding environment.